muhammedhamedelgaml/terraform-project/README.md

 ## 🔐 Security Best Practices

 - Use **Security Groups** to tightly control access between layers.
-- Public ALB: Open only HTTP/HTTPS to the world.
+- Public ALB: Open only HTTP to the world.
 - Nginx EC2s: Accept traffic only from Public ALB.
 - Internal ALB: Accept traffic only from Nginx EC2s.
 - Backend EC2s: Accept traffic only from Internal ALB.